 All injuries to employees should be reported immediately to their supervisors.
 If the supervisor is not available, it should be reported to the office of the Director of Business Affairs.
 Student injuries should be reported to the faculty member in charge of the class or clinic assignment.
-If they are not available, it should be reported to the Director of Student Affairs.
+If they are not available, it should be reported to the Medical Director or the office of Academic Affairs.

 An incident report should be completed by the supervisor.
-The Incident Report is obtained from Kim Flood (Risk Manager) or Nikki Scullon (Clinic), completed and returned to Risk Manager.
+The Incident Report is obtained from the Medical Director's office and reviewed accordingly.

 The staff/faculty in the Foot and Ankle Institute may only administer First Aid Care.
-If care is required beyond those measures, the injured person will be sent to Temple University Hospital's emergency room.
+If care is required beyond those measures, the injured person will be sent to the closest emergency room.

-All injuries involving blood exposure from another individual e.g., patient needle stick or splatter should be handled in similar fashion.
+All injuries involving blood exposure from another individual, e.g., patient needle stick or splatter should be handled accordingly to TUSPM's posted needle stick protocol.
 Blood exposure incidents require special forms to be completed.
-Please see TUSPM risk manager or Foot and Ankle Institute Clinic Director for assistance.
-Blood exposure injuries are treated initially at Temple University Hospital Occupational Health or Temple University Hospital emergency room.
-Follow up is at Student Health.
-Students, you must present your insurance card at the time of treatment.
+Please see the Medical Director for assistance.